mousey/FIFA12-Ultimate-Team-Search/README.md

 Having found [pmzipko's](http://pastebin.com/Zu5uDP7X) code to access the EA FIFA Web APP for FIFA11 I've taken a stab at updating it for FIFA12

 ## Files
 * Connector.php  = Creates a connection to the EA Web App Server.
 * Searchor.php   = Searches the database for the players/staff requested.
+* Tradeor.php    = Bid on items and view Trade details
+* Functionor.php = Random functions used to return player/staff info and other things